-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups

-Target groups: students, academic staff, dropped-out students and adult learners.

-Beneficiaries: Ministry responsible for HE, sectoral agencies, higher education institutions.

-Specific objective 10.ii.3 covers actions aimed to increase employability of researchers, number of memberships in international research organisations and participation in large transnational projects and consortia, to improve access to foreign research publications and databases.

-Two actions with the aim of increasing employability of researchers on postgraduate and postdoctoral level.
-The first action will steer young researchers on postgraduate level to conduct their research in priority scientific areas defined in the Smart Specialisation Strategy as well as other strategic documents relevant for the area of research, development and innovation.
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups accommodatio on capacities which would contribute to better access to HE for disadvantaged and under-represented groups.
+Target groups students, academic staff, dropped-out students and adult learners.
+Beneficiaries: Ministry responsible for HE, sectoral agencies, higher education institutions. tive 10.ii.3 covers actions aimed to increase employability of researchers, number of memberships in international research organisations on in large transnational projects and consortia, to improve access to foreign research publications and databases. researchers on strategic docur Successful app costs of emplo action will sup working in Cre the letter of in The successfu cooperation be development of ith the aim of increasing employability of researchers on postgraduate and postdoctoral level.
+The first action will steer young postgraduate level to conduct their research in priority scientific areas defined in the Smart Specialisation Strategy as well as other nents relevant for the area of research, development and innovation.
 The open call for postgraduates is planned under this action.
-Successful applicants will be awarded with the grant for conducting their research in one of the priority research areas.
-This grant should cover the costs of employment as well as research costs.
+In plicants will be awarded with the grant for conducting their research in one of the priority research areas.
+This grant should cover the yment as well as research costs.
 The applicants will have to have the employment contract with the research institution.
-The second action will support the development of careers of postdoctoral researchers.
-One component of the second action will target Croatian researchers working in Croatia and other will target Croatian researchers who are currently living abroad and who have either already returned or have submitted the letter of intention on returning to Croatia.
+The second port the development of careers of postdoctoral researchers.
+One component of the second action will target Croatian researchers who are currently living abroad and who have either already returned or have submitted tention on returning to Croatia.
 The programme will provide start-up funds to build up innovative lines of research and research teams.
-The successful applicants have to show potential of excellence and commitment in science and technology.
-Through both of these programmes the cooperation between business sector and research institutions will be stimulated in order to address intersectoral mobility and pending issue of development of sets of transversal skill suitable for conducting business.
-Under second action targeting the development of careers and improvement of employment conditions of postdoctoral researchers synergy with HORIZON 2020 under the Marie Sklodowska-Curie will be planed.

-Supporting international memberships in international research organisations and participation in large transnational projects and consortia in order to enhance integration of Croatian researchers in European research area.
-One of the interaction mechanisms to achieve the greatest changes are joint research projects resulting from the opportunity to participate in large transnational projects and consortia e.g. ERIC consortia.
+I applicants have to show potential of excellence and commitment in science and technology.
+Through both of these programmes the tween business sector and research institutions will be stimulated in order to address intersectoral mobility and pending issue of of sets of transversal skill suitable for conducting business.
+Under second action targeting the development of careers and improvement t conditions of postdoctoral researchers synergy with HORIZON 2020 under the Marie Sklodowska-Curie will be planed. enhance integr ernational memberships in international research organisations and participation in large transnational projects and consortia in order to ration of Croatian researchers in European research area.
+One of the interaction mechanisms to achieve the greatest changes are joint ets resulting from the opportunity to participate in large transnational projects and consortia e.g. ERIC consortia.